 In addition to being a life-long painter, I’ve worked as a commercial artist, gallery director, a copy-writer, and as a graphic designer in advertising and publishing.
 No doubt this engagement with communications has influenced how I explore what I paint: I look for connections and relationships, frequently seeking dynamic tension or a suggested narrative.

-Now in Florida, I have begun to explore new themes and subject matter in my creative work and invite inquiries.
+Recently in Florida, I began to explore new themes and subject matter in my creative work.
+I take those impulses with me as I move to the mountains and rugged beauty of North Carolina.